pablojimeno/code-rails/README.md

 ) for help with getting started in writing Markdown
 - Download the [GitBook text editor](https://www.gitbook.io/editor/download)
 - Fork the repo
-- Creat a GitHub Issue for the repo when you want to contribute a change
+- Create a GitHub Issue for the repo when you want to contribute a change
 - Declare your ownership of the task with a comment if you want to take on the task yourself.
 If you don't, you might be duplicating work
 - Make your changes
 - Create a pull request